 Averagely, in a class of forty students, two get high distinction, three, distinction, and ten, credit with twenty getting just the pass.
-Five, however, fail to score above the threshold and are given a “fail”.
-Those who get fail, are they not successful?
-Or, the five who get high distinction, are they successful?
+Five, however, fail to score above the threshold and are given a ‘fail’.
+Those who fail, are they not successful?
+Or, the five who get a high distinction, are they successful?

 Is divorce a failure of marriage or the partners?
-Is sacking an employee a failure of the employee, employer or the job?
+Is sacking an employee a failure of the employee, employer, or the job?
 What about not getting to the top level, or failing to secure that job or promotion?
-How about not bagging that gold medal or securing that place in the intended school?
-Upon careful examination, you will notice that almost all the time, you are branded “failure” because you are not good enough in the eyes of the one making the the judgement — be it an organisation or an individual.
+How about not bagging that gold medal or securing that place at the intended school?
+Upon careful examination, you will notice that almost all the time, you are branded ‘a failure’ because you are not good enough in the eyes of the one making the judgement — be it an organization or an individual.

-Cattle only follow a shepherd because of shepherd’s resolve to lead the flock; when one starts following, the others follow suit.
+Cattle only follow a shepherd because of the shepherd’s resolve to lead the flock; when one starts following, the others follow suit.
 If the shepherd loses his resolve and does not set his own success criteria, he would soon be lost in the flock of sheep.
-Even his loud roars will drown in the bleating of sheep.
+Even his loud roars will be drowned out by the bleating of the sheep.
 And dogs, they are only used for rounding up the sheep and not for leading them.

 A mind that has turned inward with morality as the guiding light will supply you with all the other ingredients.
 For, your mind is the source of each one of them.
 If you can exercise surrender at that, with devotion and fervor to your God, the bulk of the work is done.
-You are ready for success to kiss your feet and be available to you at your beck and call.
+You are ready for success to kiss your feet and be available at your beck and call.

 A common folly is to keep setting new goals when you get to the current one.
 It feels natural and normal but that does not qualify it being right too.
 If you keep shifting the goal post, you will keep working for the rest of your life.
 Your struggle between want-to-do versus have-to-do will continue.
 Ever setting new material goals is merely your mind fooling you and keeping you busy.